 The USGS's National Water Information System (NWIS) contains extensive water data, including manual measurements of depth to water in wells throughout California.
-In the Cuyama Basin, there are 23 wells with water level measurements (in feet below land surface).
 Wells are monitored by the USGS in SBCFC&WCD's jurisdictional area.
-Wells were monitored in 2017, with most being monitored since 2008, although a few have measurements dating back to 1983.
+Most of the wells that were monitored in 2017 have been monitored since 2008, although a few have measurements dating back to 1983.
 Groundwater level measurements at these wells are taken approximately once per quarter.